Updated: Mar 5

-For football players who have ambitions of going to the National Football League being able to attend their university’s Pro Day is vital in receiving interest from NFL scouts.
-Pro Day is designed specifically for small university athletes to get exposure that they would have had if they had gotten an invite to the NFL Combine.
+For football players who have ambitions of going to the National Football League, being able to attend their university’s Pro Day is vital in receiving interest from NFL scouts.
+Pro Day is designed specifically for small university athletes to get the exposure that they would have had if they had gotten an invite to the NFL Combine.
 Unfortunately, COVID-19 took Player’s opportunity to showcase his talents in front of scouts.

 Before coming to ETSU, Player revealed in high school that the only way he would be able to join his high school football team was if he went to 6 a.m. workouts.
 Player wanted to play football so badly in high school, he got up at 4:30 a.m. and walked three miles to practice each day.

 Player did not get the opportunity to join the varsity football team until his senior year.
-Mekayla Brown, ETSU track and field athlete, went to Ridge View High School along with Player.
+Mekayla Brown, an ETSU track and field athlete, went to Ridge View High School along with Player.
 Brown recalls seeing Player take initiative to always give out words of encouragement.

 “Honestly, nothing has changed about Nas," said Brown.
-"He’s still just as determined, if not more like back in high school,."
+"He’s still just as determined, if not more, like back in high school,."